 Cooperative Education, or co-op, gives you the opportunity to gain meaningful work experience before you graduate!
-It will help you futher define your career path and fully realize the value of what you are learning in the classroom.
+Co-op is the keystone to RIT's experiential education options.
+It will help you further define your career path and fully realize the value of what you are learning in the classroom.
 For some of you it is a required, for others, it is an option.

 Cooperative education at RIT is full-time (35 hours or more per week), paid employment directly related to your field of study.
 The length of a co-op can be a single term or 2 consecutive terms.
 Visit the Co-op Schedule page for more details.
 Co-op begins after you have completed the first two years of coursework in your academic program, in most cases.
 (This may differ for masters degree students -- check with your academic department).
 Most students alternate semesters of coursework with semesters of co-op during the last three years of your program.
 Your academic department determines your co-op/academic schedule.